 15. Saint Paul's Cathedral

-A cathedral dedicated to Saint Paul has stood on this spot for over 1,400 years and it is one of the most popular places to visit in London.
+The Saint Paul Cathedral has stood on this spot for over 1,400 years and it is one of the most popular places to visit in London.

-Today visitors can stroll around and admire the dome, stained glass windows, and the Golden Gallery, or join a service or have some quiet contemplative time to worship.
+The cathedral is open to the public and they can admire the dome, stained glass windows, and the Golden Gallery, or join a service.

 Visitors can also head down into the crypts and tombs where important war leaders including the Duke of Wellington and Admiral Lord Nelson are buried.

-There are guided tours, touch-screen multimedia guides, and a 270-degree immersive film experience called Oculus are available, bringing this beautiful church right into the 21st century.
+There are guided tours, touch-screen multimedia guides, and a 270-degree immersive film experience called Oculus are available.

 - Hours: Monday-Saturday 8.30am-4.30pm.